JustThatKing/MO2077/readme.md

 Ensure it is set to `Cyberpunk 2077` by selecting it in the dropdown box and then hitting the run button.
 Due to how it is deploying the files, you may have to click "Run" twice.
 This is normal.

+CET is bound to the ' key.
+You can change it from the menu once in game if you wish.

 # Updating

 If this Modlist receives an update please check the Changelog before doing